 Annual Folk Music Event

 This is a fundraiser like you have never seen.
 There are no up-front costs for tickets, except for the evening concerts.
 Typically held on the last weekend in September, our annual Folk Music Festival event was started in 2014 and has continued to grow each year, thanks entirely to the generosity of guests, sponsors and the regional bands that offer their services to help us raise money for our education programs and museum exhibits.
-This event capitalizes our four acres of the only private waterfront within the village of Yorktown’s Historic District to provide a unique musical experience that spans over 400 years of American music.
+This event capitalizes on our four acres of the only private waterfront within the village of Yorktown’s Historic District to provide a unique musical experience that spans over 400 years of American music.
 Our 2017 event, the fourth annual event, featured 27 blocks of musicians performing on four different performance areas providing a continuous presentation of American music ranging from maritime shanties, to pirate selections, colonial and post-colonial tunes, on through orchestral music to modern jazz, swing, bluegrass, country, and rock.
 This event is still a free event with our fundraising efforts resulting from sponsorships and from our musical friends donating back a significant portion of the tips you provide them.

-There is no need to purchase tickets.
+There is no need to purchase tickets during the day.
 But, please try to tip each band very well since they are working very hard to provide a donation to the Museum which supports our exhibits, upkeep, and educational program costs.